khammen/khammen.github.io/README.md

 npm-start is working again, so huzzah for that.
 Code is completely nonfunctional at the moment (displays no errors, oddly enough, yet doesn't actually display the elements I have in render).
 At this point, the code's just a hot mess of my own work and elements from the video, and at this point I'm willing to call npm-start working a big enough success for now.
 We'll see what I can do tomorrow.

+9/28: Figured out that the issues were from using a JS version of React, as opposed to a TS version.
+I'll be keeping the old repository around as "hangman", but I won't be publishing it as a React app or further updating it.
+The new version will be "tshangman".

 #### Weekly Goals (TODO)
 Week of 9/9: